delphix-integrations/terraform-provider-delphix/README.md

 Terraform Provider for Delphix enables Terraform to create and manage Delphix Continuous Data & Continuous Compliance infrastructure using the Delphix Control Tower (DCT) APIs.

-Full documentation can he found [here](https://integrations.delphix.com/Terraform/)
+Full documentation can he found [here](https://ecosystem.delphix.com/docs/overview-3)

 ## Prerequisites

-1. Setup Delphix Control Tower(DCT) API Layer.
+1. Setup Delphix Control Tower (DCT) API Layer.
 For more information, visit [DCT Home.](https://docs.delphix.com/dct)
-2. Delphix Engines must be registered with DCT APIs
+2. Delphix Engines must be registered with DCT APIs.
-3. API-Keys must be created for authenticating with DCT APIs.
+3. An API Key must be created for authenticating with DCT APIs.
 Refer to [DCT Home](https://docs.delphix.com/dct) for more info.
 4. Additional infrastructure required for testing the provider operations [ e.g Hosts to be added as environments, dSources to create VDBs from]
 5. Development setup for GoLang.